gitfork/PixelsCamp-Challenge/README.md

 ## Challenge
 Control any Device with one single App!

-Imagine an usecase that you would like to reach, creating interactions between IoT devices or external APIs.
+Imagine an usecase that you would like to reach, creating interactions between IoT devices or external APIs or even your mobile.

 Some examples:
 - Transform your own Dumb device into a Smart Device